An SDP method for Fractional Semi-infinite Programming Problems with SOS-convex polynomials: Abstract

 \section{Abstract}

-In this paper, we study a class of fractional semi-infinite polynomial programming problems involving s.o.s-convex polynomial functions.
+In this paper, we study a class of fractional semi-infinite polynomial programming problems involving sos-convex polynomial functions.
 For such a problem, by a conic reformulation proposed in our previous work and the quadratic modules associated with the index set, a hierarchy of semidefinite programming (SDP) relaxations can be constructed and convergent upper bounds of the optimum can be obtained.
 In this paper, by introducing Lasserre's measure-based representation of nonnegative polynomials on the index set to the conic reformulation, we present a new SDP relaxation method for the considered problem.
 This method enables us to compute convergent lower bounds of the optimum and extract approximate minimizers.
-Moreover, for a set defined by infinitely many s.o.s-convex polynomial inequalities, we obtain a procedure to construct a convergent sequence of outer approximations which have semidefinite representations.
-The convergence rate of the lower bounds and outer approximations are also discussed.
+Moreover, for a set defined by infinitely many sos-convex polynomial inequalities, we obtain a procedure to construct a convergent sequence of outer approximations which have semidefinite representations (SDr).
+The convergence rate of the lower bounds and outer SDr approximations are also discussed.

 \subjclass[2010]{65K05; 90C22; 90C29; 90C34} \keywords{fractional optimization; convex semi-infinite systems; semidefinite programming relaxations; sum-of-squares convex; polynomial optimization}